Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Numerical Model

+and similarly in the $y$-direction for three-dimensional simulations.
+The sponge region includes a combination of enhanced explicit horizontal diffusivity and horizontal viscosity (peaking at $2000\ \text{m}^2\text{s}^{-1}$ in the outer regions of the domain) and a relaxation of both buoyancy and horizontal velocity to the background state at a rate of $1 / (1.38\;\mathrm{days})$.
+To verify that the position of the sponge layer did not affect our results, we also ran initial tests (not shown) with a wider domain, and found negligible change in the output.
+Implicit dissipation of grid-scale kinetic energy is provided by the advection scheme used, which is an upwind-biased, nominally 9th-order Weighted, Essentially Non-Oscillatory advection scheme, commonly known as WENO \citep{pressel2017numerics, shu2020essentially, silvestri2024new}.

-For each simulation, we specified constant values for background stratification ($N$), hill height ($h_0$), hill width ($W$), ocean depth ($H$), Coriolis frequency ($f$), and tidal frequency ($\omega$) if required.
-Depending on the whether we were concerned with a tidal, mean or mixed case, we also specified the flow speeds $U_{\text{mean}}$ and $U_{\text{tidal}}$ (see \eqref{Uequation}).
-The velocity is initialised as $\boldsymbol{u}(t=0)=(U_{\text{mean}}+U_{\text{tidal}},0,0)$ and the buoyancy is initialised with $b(t=0)=N^2 z$.
-The velocity is then forced analogously to the simulations by \citet{shakespeare2021impact} or \citet{klymak2018nonpropagating} to maintain a background zonal velocity $U(t)=U_{\text{mean}}+U_{\text{tidal}}\cos(\omega t)$.
-In particular, a forcing of $F_y=fU_{\text{mean}}$ is added to the $y$-momentum equations and a forcing of
+For each simulation, we specified constant values for background stratification~($N$), hill height~($h_0$), hill width~($W$), ocean depth~($H$), Coriolis frequency~($f$), and tidal frequency~($\omega$) if required.
+Depending on whether we were concerned with a tidal, mean or mixed case, we also specified the flow speeds $U_{\text{mean}}$ and $U_{\text{tidal}}$ (see~\eqref{Uequation}).
+The velocity is initialised as